ExpHP/circuit/README.md

 [Bugs go here](https://github.com/ExpHP/defect/issues).

+# Documentation

+...it's pretty low priority at the moment, considering that the total number of people to have ever touched this project is still 1.

 # Testing

+The testing situation has been improving as of late!
+Enter the repo root and run `nosetests3`.

+The tests themselves are scattered around a bit.
-There are currently some doctests (which you can mass-invoke via `nosetests --with-doctest`), and in some places there are actually unit tests sprinkled around somewhat haphazardly at the module level (so that they run automatically when the library is loaded).
-Generally speaking, though, the test coverage needs improvement.
+There are some `unittest`-style tests here, some doctests there... and in some older parts of the code there are actually unit tests for helper functions sprinkled around haphazardly at the module level (so that they run automatically when the library is loaded)!
+The test coverage is incomplete, but improving.